-- 1. Reset the SMC and then test to see if the fans still exhibit the issue. - 2.
-Boot to Apple Service Diagnostic v3S100 EF1 tests.
+- 1. Reset the SMU (refer to "Resetting the SMU" mentioned earlier in this chapter) and then test to see if the fans still exhibit the issue. - 2.
+Boot to Apple Service Diagnostic v2.5.8 or later Open Firmware (OF) partition and run the suite of tests.
 This will test the fans and thermal input of the sensors.
 If the tests fail, replace the component (s) indicated by the test. - 3.
 Verify that the hard drive temperature sensor cable, and the optical drive temperature sensor cable are plugged in correctly.
 If necessary, replace the hard drive and optical drive temperature sensor cables. - 4.
 Replace the hard drive and optical drive temperature sensors. - 5.
 Replace the hard drive. - 6.
 Replace the logic board.

-AirPort/
+AirPort/Bluetooth

-Not able to connect wirelessly with AirPort
+Not able to connect wirelessly with AirPort or Bluetooth

-1. From the Apple menu, choose About this Mac.

-2- Click on More Info.
-System Profiler should open.

-3- In System Profiler, in the column on the left, look under Network for a line called "AirPort Card".
-Select that line.

-4- Does the section to the right say "No Information Found"?

-Yes: The computer doesn't realize it has an AirPort card installed.
+- 1. From the Apple menu, choose About this Mac. - 2.
+Click on More Info.
+System Profiler should open. - 3.
+In System Profiler, in the column on the left, look under Hardware for a line called "AirPort Card".
+Select that line. - Does the section to the right say "No Information Found"?
+Yes: The computer doesn't realize it has an AirPort/Bluetooth combo card installed.
 Go to step.
-5

-No: The iMac recognizes that it has an AirPort card installed.
-Go to step 6.

-5- Remove the front bezel, lower EMI shield, and two card mounting screws. and reseat the AirPort card.
-Re-install the two card mounting screws and check System Profiler again to see if the computer sees the AirPort card.
+5 No: The iMac recognizes that it has an AirPort/Bluetooth combo card installed.
+Go to step 6. - 5.
+Remove the front bezel, lower EMI shield, and two combo card mounting screws. and reseat the AirPort/Bluetooth combo card.
+Re-install the two combo card mounting screws and check System Profiler again to see if the computer sees the AirPort/Bluetooth combo card.
 Does it recognize the card now?

 Yes: Problem solved.
-Replace the lower EMI shield and front bezel and re-test the system to verify that the original symptom is resolved.
+Replace the lower EMI shield and front bezel and re-test the system to verify that the original symtpom is resolved.

-No: Replace the AirPort card.
+No: Replace the AirPort/Bluetooth combo card.
 Refer to the Take Apart - Logic board procedure for replacement instructions.
-If the issue persists after replacing the AirPort card, replace the logic board.
+If the issue persists after replacing the AirPort/ Bluetooth card, replace the logic board..